 So every time Trump attacks the judiciary, or muses out loud that he controls the DOJ, or the White House sends down new judges for approval, whose only qualifications seem to be their ultra-conservative convictions, I think salami.
 The fact is, in a democracy, the judiciary must remain as impartial as possible.
 There are very few absolutes in law.
 Time has published several articles on this dangerous court stuffing, for example this one .
 Indeed, ideology in a judge – which is not the same as political bent, please, no false equivalencies here, the degrees are important – is dangerous, since these people are appointed for life.

-Furthermore, Trump and now the entire GOP led by bloviators like Lord HawHaw Hannity of Fox and his new sidekick, Ms Lahren, are promulgating all sorts of bizarre conspiracy theories about the FBI, which seem aimed at discrediting or subverting the agency.
-The general idea appears to be greasing the rails for the expulsion of the current crop of (Republican” brass, to
+Furthermore, Trump and now the entire GOP led by bloviators like Lord HawHaw Hannity of Fox and his new sidekick, Ms Lahren, are promulgating all sorts of bizarre conspiracy theories about the FBI, aimed at discrediting or subverting the agency.
+They seem to be greasing the rails for the expulsion of the current crop of “Republican” brass.
+It can be replaced by yes-saying apparatchik, people who will attack democratic institutions with impunity, since the GOP is apparently quite happy with their president… In Communist countries, this was called a purge.

-SCOTUS denizen stay for a long time after their appointer has gone….replace it with a more loyal, pliable brand of individual.
-Meanwhile, the mainstream press is being demonized as “false” mainly for reporting things that are unpleasant for the president and, often, the GOP itself.
+SCOTUS denizen stay for a long time after their appointer has gone.
+Meanwhile, the press (not the right-wing “press”) is being demonized as “fake” mainly for reporting things that are unpleasant to the president and, often, the GOP itself.
 And I think again: salami.

 No panic, but…